plain-plain-text/simple-cv/README.md

    incorporated into the templates.
 That said, just because the templating language is easy doesn’t mean the templates are.
-The `html` file depends on the [Bootstrap](http://getbootstrap.com) framework, and the `pdf` file depends on the rather restrictive [`res` LaTeX package](https://ctan.org/pkg/res?lang=en).
-I have tried to make the defaults acceptable, aesthetically, but leave fine tuning up to you.
+The `html` file depends on the [Bootstrap](http://getbootstrap.com) framework, and the `pdf` file depends on the rather expansive [`memoir` LaTeX package](https://ctan.org/pkg/memoir?lang=en).
+I have tried to make the defaults acceptable, aesthetically, but I leave fine tuning up to you.

 When you’ve made your changes, you must run the Ruby script in command line: